 Why can’t the doctor tell me what’s wrong with me?

-.
-In the first place, there is no single test for multiple sclerosis.
-Second, the diagnosis cannot be made until the doctor finds evidence of two episodes of disease activity in the central nervous system that have occurred at different points in time — which means that confirming the diagnosis is sometimes a waiting game.
-And third, most MS symptoms
+While diagnostic criteria exist to help make an accurate diagnosis of MS, it is not an easy disease to diagnose.
+There is no single test for multiple sclerosis.
+Second, the diagnosis cannot be made until the healthcare provider finds evidence of two episodes of disease activity in different locations in the central nervous system that have occurred at different points in time.
+And third, most MS symptoms, particularly early in the disease, can be caused by other conditions, which means that your healthcare provider needs to rule out all other possible explanations.

-.
-Very often, when a central nervous system problem, such as MS is suspected, many tests will need to be done before the diagnosis is confirmed.
+Very often, when a central nervous system problem, such as MS, is suspected, a number of tests will need to be done before the diagnosis is confirmed.
+One of those test, MRI, is an important test that helps with the diagnosis as it can reveal areas of damage that are typical of MS.

 What should I say to my employer about my medical problems and absences from work?